design-automation/mobius-mooc-generator/README.md

 Generate all the MOOC file and the .tar.gz file using the following command:

 ~~~~~~~~~~~~~~~~~~~~~
-python genedx.py ./src/MOOC1 ./dist/MOOC1
+python genedx.py ./in/MOOC1 ./out/MOOC1
 ~~~~~~~~~~~~~~~~~~~~~

-Youmust supply two arguments to the python script:
+You must supply two arguments to the python script:
-- ./src/MOOC1 is the source folder where teh script will read from
+- ./in/MOOC1 is the source folder where the script will read from
-- ./dist/MOOC1 is the destination folder where the script will write to
+- ./out/MOOC1 is the destination folder where the script will write to

+Warning: everything in the output folder will be deleted.